twilgood/Nhanes_Final/Readme.md

   - **Clean_Data/**
     - nhanes.rds (generated from make)
     - labeledNhanes.rds (generated from make and this is the data used for table1 and the bar chart)
   - Makefile
   - Readme.md
   - gitignore
+  - .Rprofile
+  - renv.lock
+  - **renv/**